FociSolutions/github-foundations/GUARDRAILS.md

 ## Introduction

-The Government of Canada Source Code Management (SCM) Guardrails describe a preliminary set of baseline cyber security controls to ensure that the source code management service environment has a minimum set of configurations.
+The Government of Canada Source Code Management (SCM) Guardrails describe a preliminary set of baseline cyber security controls to ensure that the Source Code Management service environment has a minimum set of configurations.
 Departments must implement, validate and report on compliance with the guardrails in the first 30 business days of getting access to their SCM account.

-Source code management services are used to store, manage, and track changes to source code, as well as performing DevOps activities (such as automated deployments, continuous integration, and continuous delivery).
+Source Code Management services are used to store, manage, and track changes to source code, as well as performing DevOps activities (such as automated deployments, continuous integration, and continuous delivery).
 The SCM guardrails are designed to ensure that the SCM environment is secure and that the source code is protected from unauthorized access, modification, or deletion.

 Departments are responsible for implementing the minimum configurations identified in the following tables.